pdeitel/PythonFullThrottle/README.md

 If you intend to execute code in parallel with me during the live training (which you don't need to do, but can), you'll want to do one of the following:

 1. For a **zero-install environment**, you can go to the following mybinder.org link, which will allocate a cloud-based environment and load this repository's Jupyter Notebooks https://mybinder.org/v2/gh/pdeitel/PythonFullThrottle/HEAD?urlpath=lab
 2. You can run everything locally on your computer.
-To do so, install the Anaconda Python Distribution for Python 3.9 at https://anaconda.com/download
+To do so, install the Anaconda Python Distribution for Python 3.11 at https://anaconda.com/download
-3. You can use one of the Jupyter team's preconfigured Docker containrs:
+3. You can use the Jupyter team's preconfigured jupyter/scipy-notebook Docker container:
 > `docker run -p 8888:8888 -it --user root -v fullPathTo/PythonFullThrottle:/home/jovyan/work jupyter/scipy-notebook:latest start.sh jupyter lab`

 In #3, **be sure to replace `fullPathTo/PythonFullThrottle` with the actual location where you download my code on your system**.